Youth justice partnerships

 For more information, email firstname.lastname@example.org.

-The Youth at Risk Development (YARD) program has been working to reduce the number of at-risk-youth entering into and participating in gang activities.
-A recent evaluation has shown positive results coming from this project.
-An overview of the evaluation is available here.
+The Youth at-Risk Development (YARD) program works to reduce the number of at-risk-youth entering into and participating in gang activities.
+Evaluations have shown positive outcomes connected to this program.
+A summary of the most recent evaluation is available here.

 YARD is a community-based, early intervention program that supports youth between the ages of 10 and 17 who are at risk for gang involvement.
-YARD has four teams consisting of a City of Calgary youth probation officer and a Calgary Police constable who work closely with youth and their families, schools and community agencies.
-YARD teams work to create an individualized case plan that is family centred in order to help youth avoid gang involvement and make positive choices.
+YARD has five teams consisting of a City of Calgary social worker and a Calgary Police constable who work closely with youth and their families, schools and community agencies.
+YARD teams work to create an individualized case plan that is family-centred, in order to help youth avoid gang involvement and make positive choices.

 For more information, call 403-206-8409 or email YARD@calgarypolice.ca